1940 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction records demonstrate the market’s growing recognition of this coin’s scarcity premium in higher grades.
+Recent auction records demonstrate the market’s growing recognition of this semi-key date’s scarcity premium in higher grades.

 | Date | Platform | Price | Grade |